wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 Many times might be desirable to perform custom operations to automate the setup of the website.

-A "natural " solution would be to use shell scripts or simple PHP scripts for the scope, however when it is needed something a bit beyond the most trivial tasks those things start to become hard to write, to maintain and to reuse.
+A "natural" solution would be to use shell scripts or simple PHP scripts for the scope, however when it is needed something a bit beyond the most trivial tasks those things start to become hard to write, to maintain and to reuse.

 Moreover, if we write custom steps integrated in WP Starter (and so also in Composer) we are able to: